svin24/svin24.github.io/content/blog/How-to-go-to-war.md

 have a new job offer lined up as a fallback.
 HR should either view you as mostly harmless or look upon you with fear, but nothing in between.

-These are your first steps towards class conciousness as a white-collar employee.
+These are your first steps towards class consciousness as a white-collar employee.
 Know your worth, know the leverage you have, and be prepared to use the tools at your disposal to bring about the outcomes you desire, and know your employer will be doing the same.
 Good luck out there, and don't forget to